Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Theoretical Properties

-Next, Condition (C\ref{condition:convex}) assumes convexity within the interested area, and Condition (C\ref{condition:identification}) is an identification condition imposed on each individual to ensure the local minimum at the true value.
-Condition (C\ref{condition:sample_size}) specifies the relationship between $N$ and $T$.
-The corresponding constant $d$ is related to the mixing coefficient of $\bz_{it}$ and its distribution properties.
-Condition (C\ref{condition:group_size}) assumes that the group size $N_g$ should diverge in the same speed with the total number of individuals $N$.
-Lastly, Condition (C\ref{condition:group_separate}) imposes a sufficient large gap between the true group coefficients, which is necessary for group membership estimation.
-By Conditions (C\ref{condition:param_space})--(C\ref{condition:group_separate}), we can obtain the group estimation consistency result when $G\ge G_0$ \cite[Theorem 2]{liu2020identification}.
-Specifically, for each estimated group $\wh\mC_g=\{i: \wh g_i = g\}$, the group estimation consistency implies that there exists a true group $\mC_{\tilde g} = \{i: g_i^0 = \wt g\}$ such that $\lim_{(N,T)\rightarrow \infty}P(\wh \mC_{g} \subseteq \mC_{\tilde g} )=1$.
+Next, Condition \eqref{condition:convex} assumes convexity within the interested area, and Condition \eqref{condition:identification} is an identification condition imposed on each individual to ensure the local minimum at the true value.
+Condition \eqref{condition:sample_size} allows $N$ to grow exponentially fast as $T\to\infty$.
+As a consequence, it is suitable for panel data with large $N$ and moderately large $T$.
+We remark that this condition is milder than the assumption imposed in several existing methods \citep{hahn2004jackknife,su2016identifying}, which require $N$ should not grow polynomially fast with $T$.
+In addition, we remark that we require $N\to \infty$ to extract the major term under the overfitting scenario, which is further shown to be lower bounded in Theorem \ref{thm:consistency2}.
+Condition \eqref{condition:group_size} assumes that the group size $N_g$ should diverge at the same rate as the total number of individuals $N$.
+Lastly, Condition \eqref{condition:group_separate} imposes a sufficiently large gap between the true group coefficients, which is necessary for group membership estimation.
+By Conditions \eqref{condition:param_space}--\eqref{condition:group_separate}, we can obtain the group estimation consistency result when $G\ge G_0$ \cite[Theorem 2]{liu2020identification}.
+Specifically, for each estimated group $\wh{\mC}_g=\{i: \wh{g}_i = g\}$, the group estimation consistency implies that there exists a true group $\mC_{\tilde g}^0 = \{i: g_i^0 = \wt g\}$ such that $\lim_{\min(N,T)\rightarrow \infty}P(\wh{\mC}_{g} \subseteq \mC_{\wt g}^0 )=1$.